benchristel/path-os/README.md

 - Clone this repository
 - Enable Chrome's developer mode
 - Load the extension in `extension/` as an unpacked extension
-- Run `server/bin/run` to start the server
+- Build the client: `(cd client && yarn && yarn run snowpack build)` (assuming you already have node and yarn installed)
+- Install Go, then run the server: `go run server/main.go`
 - Navigate to http://localhost:1234 in Chrome
-- For best results, fullscreen the browser window.
+- For best results, fullscreen the browser window and hide the browser toolbar.

 Double-click anywhere or hit ctrl+shift+N to open a new PathOS window.